tnballo/high-assurance-rust/src/chp1/why_this_book.md

 > Zig, Rust, and Ada employ various strategies for one or more of:
 >
 > * Building safety features directly into the type system (compile time enforcement)
+>
-> * Requiring explicit opt-out of default runtime safety enforcement (runtime detection)
+> * Requiring explicit opt-out of default runtime safety checks (runtime detection)
 >
 > Baking safety into the core design of a language makes defect elimination easier to scale reliably.
 > Relative to training in opt-in best practices and/or using 3rd-party error checkers.